 Other safety and health related aspects concern burning behaviour and the presence of harmful components in textiles.
 It is to be expected that the introduction of the REACH legislation for the registration and authorisation of chemicals will affect this sub-sector rather drastically.

-The standards cell "Use of recycled plastics and textiles as raw material" is at the service of all companies having a direct interest in developments in the field of recycled polymers, including a broad spectrum of companies:
+The standards cell "Circular economy and durability" is at the service of all companies having a direct interest in developments in the field of recycled polymers, including a broad spectrum of companies:

 Plastic converting companies